Month: July 2025

 What happens when a school principal who’s worked with autistic students for years becomes a grandparent to a child on the spectrum?

-This week on Let’s Plant Houses, mu guest is Jennifer Kaufman, author of “Grandparenting on the Spectrum: A Journey from Both Sides of the Desk.”
-Jennifer brings a unique perspective – she’s both a school principal who has worked with autistic students AND a grandmother to a 7-year-old with autism.
+This week on Let’s Plant Houses my guest is Jennifer Kaufman, author of “Grandparenting on the Spectrum: A Journey from Both Sides of the Desk.”
+Jennifer brings a unique view to autism support, special education, family advocacy, and neurodiversity because she has lived this journey both as an educator and as a grandmother to a seven year old with autism.

-What struck me most was Jennifer’s honesty about how her professional knowledge didn’t prepare her for the emotional journey of being a grandparent.
-She shares practical strategies for creating welcoming spaces, the importance of following the parents’ lead, and how to shift from trying to “fix” autism to celebrating neurodivergent minds.
-This episode is a must-listen for grandparents, parents, and those who want to better support special needs families.
+What stands out most is Jennifer’s honesty about how her professional experience could not prepare her for the emotional side of being a grandparent.
+She shares practical ways to create welcoming spaces, the value of following the parents’ lead, and how she learned to shift from trying to fix autism to celebrating neurodivergent minds.

 How can growing up alongside autism shape not just your childhood, but your entire life’s calling?

-In this episode of Let’s Plant Houses, Katie Bullock shares the beautiful complexity of growing up as the middle child and only girl, with a younger brother who has profound autism.
+In this episode of Let’s Plant Houses we talk about autism sibling experiences, early intervention, and family support as Katie Bullock shares the beautiful complexity of growing up as the middle child and only girl, with a younger brother who has profound autism.
+Katie remembers everything from the frightening Father’s Day when three year old Michael disappeared, to crashing his therapy sessions because they looked like fun play dates, to watching him become the beloved “mayor” of her school.